Odd-frequency pairing in a nonunitary p-wave superconductor with multiple Majorana fermions: Spatial dependence of odd-frequency pair amplitude

 \section{Spatial dependence of odd-frequency pair amplitude}

 The next important thing to understand the relationship between the multiple Majorana fermions and odd-frequency Cooper pairs is the spin texture of odd-frequency pair amplitude.
 To evaluate the spin texture, we define the $\bm{\mathrm{f}}$ vector of the odd-frequency pairing as \eq{\ref{eq:odd-even-freq-vector}}, as well as the $\bm{\mathrm{d}}$ vector of the spin-triplet superconducting pair potential.
-In this section, we analyze what kind of spatial dependence the odd-frequency $\bm{\mathrm{f}}$ vector has and how the spin texture of it is related to that of the $\bm{\mathrm{d}}$ vector.
+In this section, we analyze the spatial dependence of the odd-frequency $\bm{\mathrm{f}}$ vector and the spin texture of it.

-\headfig{\ref{fig:spatial-odd-freq}} shows the spatial dependence of the odd-frequency vector.
-It is calculated by the recursive Green's function's formulation {[\eqs(\ref{eq:recurrence-right}), (\ref{eq:recurrence-left}), and (\ref{eq:connect})]} In the 0 MF phase, the components of the odd-frequency $\bm{\mathrm{f}}$ vector are small, and spreads throughout the system with oscillations as shown in \fig{\ref{fig:spatial-odd-freq}(a)}.
+\headfig{\ref{fig:spatial-odd-freq}} shows the spatial dependence of the odd-frequency $\bm{\mathrm{f}}$ vector.
+It is calculated by the recursive Green's function's formulation {[\eqs(\ref{eq:recurrence-right}), (\ref{eq:recurrence-left}), and (\ref{eq:connect})]}.
+In the 0 MF phase, the components of the odd-frequency $\bm{\mathrm{f}}$ vector are small, and spreads throughout the system with oscillations as shown in \fig{\ref{fig:spatial-odd-freq}(a)}.
 In the 1 and 2 MF phases, the odd-frequency pair amplitudes are strongly localized at the edge of the system [\figs{\ref{fig:spatial-odd-freq}(b) and \ref{fig:spatial-odd-freq}(c)}].
 On the other hand, in the 3 and 4 MF phases, the pair amplitudes have large values with oscillations at the edge, and it spreads toward the center compared to in the 1 and 2 MF phases [\figs{\ref{fig:spatial-odd-freq}(d) and \ref{fig:spatial-odd-freq}(e)}].